Nic-Wolf/ob-plus/README.md

-# OB+

-WIP
+# Obsidian Default Theme...
+PLUS!

 This theme is built on top of the default css for obsidian.
+I prefer the OEM obsidian theme, but I wanted more purple... but not TOO much purple!

+This will give you just enough purple.

 ## Installation